IBeacon: Android iBeacon Support

 Unlike iOS, Android does not have native iBeacon support.
 Due to this, to use iBeacon on Android, a developer either has to use an existing library or create code that parses BLE packets to find iBeacon advertisements.

 BLE support was introduced in Android Jelly Bean with major bug fixes in Android KitKat.
-Stability improvements and additional BLE features have been progressively added there after, with a major stability improvement in version 6.01 of Android Marshmallow that prevents inter-app connection leaking.
+Stability improvements and additional BLE features have been progressively added thereafter, with a major stability improvement in version 6.01 of Android Marshmallow that prevents inter-app connection leaking.

 Spoofing

 By design, the iBeacon advertisement frame is plainly visible.

 This leaves the door open for interested parties to capture, copy and reproduce the iBeacon advertisement frames at different physical locations.

 This can be done simply by issuing the right sequence of commands to compatible Bluetooth 4.0 USB dongles.

 Successful spoofing of Apple store iBeacons was reported in February 2014.

 This is not a security flaw in the iBeacon per se, but application developers must keep this in mind when designing their applications with iBeacons.

 PayPal has taken a more robust approach, where the iBeacon is purely the start of a complex security negotiation (Challenge–response authentication).
 This is not likely to be hacked, nor is it likely that it would be disrupted by copies of beacons.

 Listening for iBeacon can be achieved using the following commands with a modern Linux distribution: